DIY Envelope Advent Calendar: Countdown to Christmas with Creativity

 - Wooden coat Hanger.

-How to make an Envelope Advent Calendar
+How to Make an Envelope Advent Calendar

-I have found that there is a big debate on whether advent calendars should be 25 or 24 days.
-Personally, I think you should just do how many days you like.
-I’ve even seen shop bought advent calendars go up to New Year’s Eve! - Next, stencil, draw or paint a number on each envelope 1 – 25.
-Then fill them with treats and jokes.
+I have found a big debate on whether advent calendars should be 25 or 24 days.
+I think you should just do it for however many days you like.
+I've even seen shop-bought advent calendars go up to New Year's Eve!

 You can of course just hang them on the string like bunting.

-What do you put in your advent calendars?
-As children we used to have those paper calendars where you’d open the window each day to reveal a different picture there wasn’t a chocolate in sight.
-Now there would be a mutiny if my boys didn’t have a daily sweet treat in their calendars.
-But I think they like the cheesy jokes more, even though they won’t admit it.
+As children, we used to have those paper calendars where you'd open the window each day to reveal a different picture; there wasn't a bar of chocolate in sight.
+Now there would be a mutiny if my boys didn't have a daily sweet treat in their calendars.
+But I think they like the cheesy jokes more, even though they won't admit it.

-One of the best advent calendars I had was from my husband, and everyday there was a different alcoholic chocolate truffle.
+One of the best advent calendars I had was from my husband, and every day there was a different alcoholic chocolate truffle.

 You might like some of my other Christmas crafts: